 Refer, diagnose and treat as for first trimester, then continue suppressive aciclovir therapy.
 In addition:

-- A caesarean section is recommended for women who develop primary genital herpes in the third trimester, particularly within six weeks of delivery.
+- A caesarean section (whilst the membranes are still intact) is recommended for women who develop primary genital herpes in the third trimester, particularly within six weeks of delivery.
 Around 70% of neonatal infections result from asymptomatic HSV shedding during delivery.

 - Serology (HSV antibody testing) can be useful, to help distinguish primary and secondary infection and to type the virus.
 Up to 15% of women presenting for the first time will have serological evidence of prior infection.
 Because the risk in recurrent infection is so much lower and does not necessarily involve caesarean section, it is important to establish this where possible.
 Type-specific antibodies to the same type of virus isolated from active lesions would be suggestive of recurrent infection.
 However it is safest to assume a primary infection until proven otherwise as this result may take some time.